-For details, refer to "Preset utility stitches" on page B-51.
+For details, refer to "Preset utility stitches" on page B-52.

-- ☐ Saved patterns - Frequently used patterns and combined patterns can be saved on the machine's memory and easily retrieved using (Preset utility stitch/saved pattern key).
-For details, refer to "Saving a pattern" and "Retrieving a pattern" in the "Decorative sewing" section.
+- ☐ Saved patterns - Frequently used patterns and combined patterns can be saved on the machine's memory and easily retrieved using [(Preset utility stitch/saved pattern key) and the numeric keys.
+For details, refer to "Saving a pattern" in the "Decorative sewing" section.